Yori1999/search_path/README.md

 You'll see how the indexing process goes; it'll tell you when it finishes, so that you can start using the Search API properly.
 In the meantime, you can check that the server is up and running accessing the following URL in any browser: http://localhost:8080/hello.
 Or, if you prefer it, running the following command: `curl -s http://localhost:8080/hello`.

-We apologize in advance for the amount of time the indexing takes as of now; we're currently working on optimizing this operation.
+We apologize in advance for the amount of time (and memory!) the indexing takes as of now, specially the first time you try to index anything; we're currently working on optimizing this operation.

 ### Additional Docker considerations
 It's quite advisable to save the ElasticSearch's image after setting the index, so that you can have different versions of it.
 To do so, use the following command: